kareman/SwiftShell/README.md

 ##### (_ executable: String, _ args: Any ...)

-If the path to the executable is without any `/`, SwiftShell will try to find the full path using the `which` shell command.
+If the path to the executable is without any `/`, SwiftShell will try to find the full path using the `which` shell command, which searches the directories in the `PATH` environment variable in order.

 The array of arguments can contain any type, since everything is convertible to strings in Swift.
 If it contains any arrays it will be flattened so only the elements will be used, not the arrays themselves.